Greek Research and Technology Network

-GRNET head office is located in Athens, Greece.
+The GRNET head office is located in Athens, Greece.

 E-Infrastructures and Innovative Services

-GRNET backbone interconnects more than 100 institutions including all universities and technological institutions, research centers, public hospitals, museums and libraries, as well as the Greek School Network.
+The GRNET backbone interconnects more than 100 institutions including all universities and technological institutions, research centers, public hospitals, museums, and libraries, as well as the Greek School Network.

 GRNET is present in global networking for research and education, representing Greece in GÉANT.

-Large Scale Computing Services for the Researchers (Cloud Computing)
+Large Scale Computing Services for Researchers (Cloud Computing)

-GRNET offers Cloud Computing services that are available via the Infrastructure as a Service model, under the brand name “~okeanos” to promote academic, educational and research aims.
+GRNET offers Cloud Computing services that are available via the Infrastructure as a Service model, under the brand name “Okeanos” to promote academic, educational, and research aims.
 These services are hosted on GRNET's own infrastructure and fall into the category of Infrastructure as a Service (IaaS).
 More specifically, the following cloud services are provided: